Saturday, May 26, 2012

 I had just found out Mimie thought she was pregnant.
 I ran out to the store to get her a pregnancy test to confirm what she already knew…

 The pregnancy tester is white and about six inches long.
-In order to use it, the participant removes the capped end reveling the tip that you pee on.
+The participant removes the capped end to use it, revealing the tip you pee on.
 There is a small window that has a square embedded into it.
-Once you pee on it the hormones in the urine will revel one line or two lines.
-Get two lines and you just hit the baby jackpot.
-One line, its try, try again.
+Once you pee on it, the urine hormones will reveal one or two lines.
+Get two lines, and you just hit the baby jackpot.
+One line, it's try, try again.

 I give her some privacy after I hand her the stick and walk over to my side of the bed.
-I finally start to remove my police uniform after my long day.
+I finally started to remove my police uniform after my long day.

-“How long does it take”, I asked as my feet got tangled in my pant leg in my anxiety of anticipating the results.
+"How long does it take?"
+I asked as my feet got tangled in my pant leg due to my anxiety about anticipating the results.

-“A minute or two I would think”, Mimie replied staring at me as I stumble forward bracing myself on the bed.
-My right arm catching myself, breaking my fall.
+"A minute or two, I would think," Mimie replied, staring at me as I stumbled forward, bracing myself on the bed.
+My right arm caught myself, breaking my fall.
 I use my left hand to try and get my last leg out.

-My head hangs in between my shoulders like a pendulum and I'm breathing hard after trying to remove my pants.
+My head hangs in between my shoulders like a pendulum, and I'm breathing hard after trying to remove my pants.
 I raise my head and look up at Mimie.
-My body bouncing with my breaths.
+My body bounced with my breaths.

-Mimie walks in the bathroom and I follow behind her.
+Mimie walks into the bathroom, and I follow her.
 She stops and stares at the tester.

 "I can't look", she says

-The pregnancy test is balancing on the ledge.
+The pregnancy test is balanced on the ledge.
 Mimie was about two feet from it, but I could sense her apprehensiveness in regards to even being in the bathroom with it.
-She reached out and grabbed it and passed it over her shoulder without even a gaze.
-I didn’t mind looking at it, I tried to ease the tension.
+She grabbed it and passed it over her shoulder without even a gaze.
+I didn't mind looking at it.
+I tried to ease the tension.

-“What do you mean you can’t make it out.
-If there is two lines I’m pregnant.”
+"What do you mean you can't make it out.
+If there are two lines, I'm pregnant."
 She says, turning around to stare at me.

-“Look at it Mimie.
-It’s faint, I cant read it.”
-I hand her the tester shaking my head.
+"Look at it, Mimie.
+It's faint; I can't read it."
+I handed her the tester, shaking my head.

-Mimie examines it with as much intensity as I did.
+Mimie examined it with as much intensity as I did.
 Her face said it all.

-I walk over to the bed and grab the instructions out of the box.
-As I fumble with trying to unfold it, I drop it to the bed and reach out to take the pregnancy tester out of Mimie’s hand.
+I walk over to the bed and grab the instructions from the box.
+As I fumbled trying to unfold it, I dropped it to the bed and reached out to take the pregnancy tester out of Mimie's hand.

-Once I unfold the “instructions inside” , that is more tightly wound then Mimie and I. I hold it up in the air with my left hand.
-I then grab the tester and place her pee stick by the manuals side.
-I don’t know what I was trying to get out of it by comparing the two, maybe I thought the bedroom light would shed more light on our dilemma.
+Once I unfold the "instructions inside," that is more tightly wound than Mimie and I. I hold it up in the air with my left hand.
+I then grab the tester and place her pee stick beside the manuals.
+I don't know what I was trying to get out of it by comparing the two; maybe I thought the bedroom light would shed more light on our dilemma.

 But comparing it this way wasn't working.

-“I know, but the anticipation sucks”, I said staring at her, holding the clean pregnancy test in my hand.
-She grabs it from without hesitation and we go another round.
+"I know, but the anticipation sucks," I said, staring at her, holding the clean pregnancy test in my hand.
+She grabbed it without hesitation, and we went to another round.

 Another faded line.

 We both know deep down that she is pregnant.
-She is in tune with her body and she “just knows.”
+She is in tune with her body and "just knows."
 But we would like to know for sure.
-She could hardly contain herself and I knew she wouldn’t rest easy unless we knew for sure.
-Besides, who knew when we could get a doctors appointment.
+She could hardly contain herself, and I knew she wouldn't rest easily unless we knew.
+Besides, who knew when we could get a doctor's appointment.

 Mimie agrees with me.

 I get into my personal car and drive back to the store.
-I don’t like to drive my patrol car off duty much, it’s just a moving billboard when your off duty.
+I don't like to drive my patrol car off duty much; it's just a moving billboard when you're off duty.

 This pregnancy game is exhausting.
-I thought baby making was easy.
-I mean this isn’t turning out to be the birds and the bees talk my parents gave me when I was a kid.
-Its more like the Beaver and the dammed.
+I thought babymaking was easy.
+This isn't turning out to be the birds and the bees talk my parents gave me when I was a kid.
+It's more like the Beaver and the Dammed.

 I walk into Walgreens to search for the digital pregnancy test.

 I nod at the cashier as I walk through the automatic double doors.
-There was about nine people in her line, but my appearance before her seems like déjà vu and she does a double take.
+About where people were in her line, my appearance before her seemed déjà vu, and she did double take.
 After all, I was just there fifteen minutes ago.
-I give a friendly wave to her and she’s oblivious to my suavity.
+I give a friendly wave to her, and she's oblivious to my suavity.

-I work my way around the people in line and head directly to the isle twelve where the pregnancy tests, condoms and other sexual needs are.
+I work my way around the people in line and head directly to aisle twelve, where the pregnancy tests, condoms, and other sexual needs are.

-My enthusiasm changed to frustration as I weed through the plethora of items on the well stocked shelves.
+My enthusiasm changed to frustration as I weed through the many items on the well-stocked shelves.

 We both have to be tired of this pregnancy run around.
-It just doesn’t feel normal.
-I mean the natural thing is to get married and have a baby, right?
+It just doesn't feel normal.
+The natural thing is to get married and have a baby, right?
 Simple enough.
-But it seems every time we turn around there’s a brick wall trying to delay the process.
+But every time we turn around, there's a brick wall trying to delay the process.
 Is this a sign?

-I find the digital pregnancy tester and grab it off the hook that was prominently displaying it right under my nose.
+I found the digital pregnancy tester and grabbed it off the hook, which was prominently displayed right under my nose.
 I read the box.

 "Easy to use, easy to read, pregnant results in as early as 1 minute.
 Use any time of day."